Campus Religious Groups

 Catholic Student Community

 The Catholic Student Community is the Roman Catholic affiliated organization at Bates College.
 The group works alongside the College’s Catholic Chaplain in organizing weekly Saturday Mass and other spiritual activities such as prayer/discussion meetings and dinner meetings.
 The group is also active in the Lewiston community, volunteering with local churches and charitable organizations.
 Visit our Facebook Page!

 Jewish Student Union

 The Bates Jewish Student Union (JSU) is an entirely student-run club designed for Jewish students and others interested in Judaism.
-The JSU offers weekly Shabbat dinners in the Office of Intercultural Education, casual Friday evening services, celebrates all major Jewish holidays, and participate in programs with Temple Shalom in Auburn.
+The JSU gathers for weekly Shabbat dinners, shares in casual Friday evening services, celebrates all major Jewish holidays, and participates in programs with Temple Shalom in Auburn.
 All members of the Bates community are welcome to attend JSU events and programs.
-Connect with us on facebook!
+Connect with us on Instagram!